 The bananas add so much sweetness, you don’t even need syrup.

-We served paleo pancakes all January with a sprinkle of fresh blueberries on top.
+We served our coconut flour pancakes all January with a sprinkle of fresh blueberries on top.

 They taste awfully good slathered in warm Raspberry Maple Syrup!
 (Also Paleo.)